 Behavioral Health Centers

-If you’re suffering from an addiction due to PTSD, we can help you return to a normal life.
 Our residential programs help you detox while teaching you strategies to avoid abusing drugs in the future.
-Our treatment facilities connect you with a team of caring mental health professionals that understand what you’re going through and can use effective treatment practices tailored to your specific needs.
+Our dual diagnosis treatment center connects you with a team of caring mental health professionals that understand what you’re going through and can use effective treatment practices tailored to your specific needs such as group therapy, art therapy, dialectical behavior therapy and more.

 During a four-week stay, you’ll have access to meals prepared by a chef, massage therapists, neurobehavioral therapy and plenty of physical and mental activities.
-We can help you manage both of your conditions by connecting you with supporting therapists during and following your stay at our center.
+We can help you manage both addiction and mental health conditions by connecting you with supporting therapists during and following your stay at our center.
 This gives you what you need to prevent relapse following treatment.

 Medically reviewed by: